pnhogan/speciesfilegroup.github.io/_posts/2022-09-16-taxonworks-together-2022.md

 **The Big Picture.
 Day One.**

 <img src="https://user-images.githubusercontent.com/2990155/191786645-e57abcd5-e174-4ae7-90f9-9da49eb8c938.png" align="right" height="125" />
-We started with an Introduction and State of All Things SFG: highlights of 2021+.
+We started with an Introduction and State of All Things SFG: highlights of 2021+ ([Youtube](https://www.youtube.com/watch?v=cESEbYyixrw)).
 A great place to start for experienced users and our new folks.
-From there, we experienced a very quick (fun!) tour of just what’s inside TaxonWorks, see for yourself with Quick hits.
+From there, we experienced a very quick (fun!) tour of just what’s inside TaxonWorks, see for yourself with the [Quick hits video](https://www.youtube.com/watch?v=Of0U9zDUDFA&list=PLPSu6w4rwUI64wbHDzUUT2ZRIImMC8Yns&index=2).
 A blitz of features new and old, including those you might have missed.
 With all of us now up-to-date, we enjoyed our TaxonWorks Community Speaks session where various community members share their individual/community use cases, their progress, their dreams for TW.
 With their presentations, you can listen-in too or review their slides.
-Thanks very much to
+Thanks very much to:

-- Jim Woolley - representing the Universal Chalcidoidea Database
+* Jim Woolley - representing the Universal Chalcidoidea Database
-- Davide Dal Pos - wasps (specifically, Ichneumoninae)
+* Davide Dal Pos - wasps (specifically, Ichneumoninae)
-- Emily Struckhoff - of ticks and interactive keys
+* Emily Struckhoff - of ticks and interactive keys
-- Brian Fisher - AntWeb
+* Brian Fisher - AntWeb
-- Belén Cabrera - Orthoptera Species File
+* Belén Cabrera - Orthoptera Species File
-- Donald Hobern - The Global Lep Index
+* Donald Hobern - The Global Lep Index

 **The TaxonWorks Ecosystem.
 Day Two.**

 For a community gathering around a software suite to thrive, they need a system indexed for searching documentation, in which they can both contribute and edit.
 Framing documentation as a collaborative, we selected software that makes [docs.taxonworks.org](https://docs.taxonworks.org/) possible.
 It's a work-in-progress now developed to the point the whole community (anyone) can add / edit / explore /search / link and we’ve had our first community-committed changes made at TWT2022 just after our quick tour.

 For the data and our community to thrive and grow, the information in the database (and related objects like images) need to get out of TaxonWorks.
-Insect Collections Manager, Tommy McElrath took us on a journey from a TW Collection Object, to getting over 1M records from INHS to GBIF to highlight the local to global process of digitization.
+Insect Collections Manager, Tommy McElrath took us on a journey from a TW Collection Object, to getting over 1M records from INHS to GBIF to highlight the local to global process of digitization ([Youtube](https://www.youtube.com/watch?v=FaykRv8rMBg)).

 Next we explored "Spinoffs", that is, tools emerging out of the Species File Group connected to but distinct from TaxonWorks itself.
-In a very exciting moment, we saw the demonstration (and later the same afternoon, use) of our TaxonPages software.
+In a very exciting moment, we saw the demonstration (and later the same afternoon, use) of our [TaxonPages](https://github.com/speciesFileGroup/taxonpages) software.
 What does it do?
 It provides you with a way to create, customize, and extend your own “Pages” for public view, sharing the data stored inside your TW project database.
-We discovered we can make public-facing interactive Keys in TW (generated almost magically!) from TW Matrices.
-We learned it is now possible to generate Taxonomic Catalogs for your TW captured data, and researcher Kojun Kanda shared how he has learned to write / edit existing API scripts that support him getting the data he needs -- in the format he needs it in -- from his own instance of TW.
+We discovered we can make public-facing [interactive Keys](https://github.com/speciesFileGroup/distinguish) in TW (generated almost magically!) from TW Matrices.
+We learned it is now possible to generate Taxonomic Catalogs for your TW captured data, and researcher Kojun Kanda shared how he has learned to write / edit existing [API scripts](https://github.com/SpeciesFileGroup/taxonworks_api_scripts) that support him getting the data he needs -- in the format he needs it in -- from his own instance of TW.

 <img src="https://user-images.githubusercontent.com/2990155/191793593-280aa593-5e3f-4854-b232-80d5f652692b.png" alt="poll about writing code" align="right" height="125"/> <img src="https://user-images.githubusercontent.com/2990155/191794499-bed359de-5161-42da-bf32-8db9936fc574.png" alt="n8n software screenshot" align="right" height="125"/>  If you say, “I don’t know how to code”, we learned about “no code” / “low code” tools, specifically [n8n](https://n8n.io/).
 Using this tool, SFG software developer, Geoff Ower shared “Linking it all: A practical exploration of linking Biodiversity Informatics APIs using n8n.”
 At the SFG we are very excited to note Geoff also submitted this work for the [GBIF Ebbe Nielsen Prize 2022](https://www.gbif.org/news/77jGLQMqzZtjQi10AxAgrY/2022-ebbe-nielsen-challenge-seeks-open-data-innovations-for-biodiversity).
 (Oh my goodness Debbie, What’s an API?
 That’s Application Programming Interface).
 Notice how our poll shows why tools like these are quite important.